nagi1999a/BluetoothDualBootHelper/README.md

 # Bluetooth Dual Boot Helper
 ## Introduction
-When someone want to dual boot Windows and Linux, and use Bluetooth mouse or headset/speaker, it will not cannect at both side because of the pair key inconsistence between Windows and Linux System.
+When someone want to dual boot Windows and Linux, and use Bluetooth mouse or headset/speaker, it will not connect at both side because of the pair key inconsistence between Windows and Linux System.
 Addtional to original solution, the script create a simple GUI interface with whiptail/dialog to help user copy windows key to linux.

 - Most logic taken from [here](https://gist.github.com/madkoding/f3cfd3742546d5c99131fd19ca267fd4)
 - Immediate break taken from [here](https://stackoverflow.com/questions/9893667/is-there-a-way-to-write-a-bash-function-which-aborts-the-whole-execution-no-mat)